gsmendoza/gitara/README.markdown

       end
     end

-Or you define the bar to call later:
+Or you can define the bar to call later:

     Gitara.define do
       bar :FirstBar do